SuperCollider CLASSES

 Discussion:

-N.B.
-You cannot boot a server app on a remote machine.
+You cannot boot a server app on a remote machine, but you can initialize the allocators by calling this message.

 quit the server application